Autumn Asher BlackDeer, MSW, PhD candidate

-Autumn Asher BlackDeer is a member of the Cheyenne and Arapaho Tribes of Oklahoma and is in her third year of the doctoral program in social work at Washington University in St. Louis.
+Autumn Asher BlackDeer is a member of the Cheyenne and Arapaho Tribes of Oklahoma and is a PhD candidate in social work at Washington University in St. Louis.
 Her research is focused on the intersections of behavioral health and sexual violence within American Indian populations.

-Autumn is a strong proponent for American Indian higher education, advocate for survivors of sexual violence, and is committed to addressing health disparities within Indian Country.
-When she isn’t glued to a computer screen, Autumn spends time photographing her adventures, learning her traditional language, and trying to not be the worst yogini in the Midwest.
+Autumn is a strong proponent for American Indian higher education, advocate for survivors of sexual violence, and is committed to achieving equity across Indian Country.
+When she isn’t glued to a computer screen, Autumn spends time photographing her adventures, learning her tribe’s traditional language, and trying to not be the worst yogini in the Midwest.